Bring EV financing under priority sector lending, allocate sufficient funds for R&D: SMEV | Business

 - India

-Electric vehicles must be considered for priority lending by the government to accelerate their adoption, while sufficient funds must also be allocated for R&D in a public-private partnership mode for development of batteries, industry body SMEV said on Thursday.
+Electric vehicles must be considered for priority lending by the government to accelerate their adoption, while sufficient funds must also be allocated for R&D in a public-private partnership model for the development of batteries, industry body SMEV said on Thursday.

 In its Budget wish list, the Society Of Manufacturers Of Electric Vehicles (SMEV) also said there is a need to amend the PLI scheme for automobile and auto components, as in its current form there is an ''unfair price disadvantage'' for small and medium-size EV players in the industry.